jwt-dotnet/jwt/README.md

 ```c#
 app.UseJwtMiddleware();
 ```

+## License

+The following projects and their resulting packages are licensed under Public Domain, see the [LICENSE#Public-Domain](LICENSE.md#Public-Domain) file.

+- JWT

+The following projects and their resulting packages are licensed under the MIT License, see the [LICENSE#MIT](LICENSE.md#MIT) file.

+- JWT.Extensions.AspNetCore
+- JWT.Extensions.Owin

 **Note:** work in progress as the scenario/usage is not designed yet.
 The registered component will do nothing but throw an exception.